-Most people experience stress and anxiety to varying degrees in the course of their lives, be it due to problems at work or with their social lives.
-Whilst most can find ways to manage their stress levels, others can find that the pressure they come under is hugely damaging to both their mental and physical health.
+Many people experience stress and anxiety to varying degrees in the course of their lives, be it due to problems at work or with their social lives.
+While most can find ways to manage their stress levels, others can find that the pressure they come under is hugely damaging to both their mental and physical health.
 The same is true of dogs, who due to their lack of ability to rationalize away problems, can quickly start to exhibit signs of ill health due to emotional distress.
 There are a variety of reasons that a dog can start to feel anxious – mostly to do with their social lives and daily routine.

-Causes Of Anxiety In Dogs
+What Causes Anxiety In Dogs?

-In a similar vein, giving the dog a few opportunities each day to exercise and burn off excess energy will help greatly with stopping them from retaining excess fat.
-Obesity can lead not just to emotional problems such as anxiety and depression, but also to serious physical conditions such as heart disease and joint pain.
-Additionally, if they are not permitted to exercise, the dog will find other ways to entertain themselves as they become more and more restless, often destroying furniture and other household items.
+Feed your dog a properly balanced diet, containing a high level of protein (red meat, fish, and poultry) and fats along with the essential minerals needed for good health.
+Along with an adequate diet comes an exercise requirement.
+Obesity can lead not just to emotional problems such as anxiety and depression, but to physical conditions like heart disease and joint pain.
+If your pup lacks mental and physical stimulation, they will find other ways to entertain themselves as they become more and more restless, often destroying furniture and other household items.